Water Heater Installation in Austin, TX

 The Problem: Tank Making Noises

 Are there noises coming from your water heater?
 Does it sound like a low rumbling or popping noise?
-Or maybe it’s a high pitched whine?
+Or maybe it’s a high-pitched whine?
 The noise you’re hearing may be the sound of boiling water.
 Excessive buildup of sediment in the bottom of the tank can cause the bottom of the tank to overheat, boiling the water.
 The first solution can be to drain the tank to get rid of the sediment.
 If that doesn’t help, you may need to replace the tank.
 We can easily do that for you.

 Gas Water Heater Repair in Austin, TX

 Water heaters are generally very reliable, but sometimes they do have problems, such as little or no hot water, rusty or smelly water, odd noises, and even leaks.
-If you need to inspect your water heater or make any repair, be sure to turn off the power and the gas supply & remember calling our professional plumbers for your assistance.
+If you need to inspect your water heater or make any repair, be sure to turn off the power and the gas supply & remember call our professional plumbers for your assistance.
 But before calling us to follow these steps as a precaution-

 - Switch off the power to an electric water heater by switching off the circuit breaker.